allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 **NOTE:** If you are looking to create a dataset, follow our [getting started guide (`GETTING_STARTED.ipynb`)](./getting_started_guide/GETTING_STARTED.ipynb), and see the [readme (`README.md`)](../README.md) for more details on how to install this package.

 This document describes the dataset format used by Timelapse Feature Explorer.
-Utilities in `colorizer_data` automatically write datasets in this format, but this document exists to guide technical users who want to create or edit their own datasets manually.
+Utilities in `colorizer_data` automatically write datasets in this format, but this document exists as a technical resource users who want to create or edit their own datasets manually.

 ## 1. Terms